bofa26/pandascrow-php-sdk/README.md

 ii.
 Get Requests:

-    The Scrow->get() method handles get requests.
+    The Scrow->get() method handles GET requests.
 It takes an endpoint and an array or string data as its parameters.

     Picture below is a GET request to the /bank/list/ endpoint to fetch a list of all the banks in Nigeria.